priyank003/social-seedings/README.md

 ## Features

-- **User Authentication**: Users can create accounts, log in, and secure their profiles with authentication measures.

-- **Profile Management**: Users can customize their profiles, add personal information, and upload profile pictures.

-- **Posts and Comments**: Users can create posts, like, comment, and share posts from others.
+- **Posts and Comments**: Users can like posts, and view it in customizable layout.

-- **Social Interaction**: Users can follow each other, send direct messages, and build connections.
+- **Social Interaction**: Users can view other user profile.

 - **Notifications**: Stay up-to-date with the latest activities through real-time notifications.